 Invitation to Form an IMS Group

 This is an invitation from IMS to the organizers of various groups of people with interests related to probability and statistics, to register their group as an IMS Group.
 The IMS Groups Program is intended to promote professional communication amongst groups of scholars with common interests, which might be region-specific, subject-specific, or both, or otherwise defined.
 The groups should be largely self-organizing within a simple administrative framework provided by IMS.
-The structure is intended to parallel that of Yahoo Groups and Google Groups and to provide similar functionality for participants, including management of email lists, hosting of suitable web pages, and in future web forums and wikis.
+The structure is intended to parallel that of Yahoo Groups and Google Groups and to provide similar functionality for participants, including management of email lists, and hosting of suitable web pages.
 The structure of such services will be specifically directed towards a scholarly community, with potential for added value from aggregation of content associated with different groups sharing a common interest, such as probability groups worldwide, or geographically defined groups within Europe.

 The network of groups so created is intended to reflect and enhance the structure of professional communication among researchers in probability and statistics, and to increase the visibility of this network in the international scientific community.

-Groups without fiscal structure may register as an IMS Group at no cost, while organizations with a fiscal structure may acquire IMS Group status as a benefit of IMS Organizational Membership.
-Such organizations may take advantage of IMS Group services which might not be readily available within the organization’s own infrastructure.
+Groups may register as an IMS Group at no cost.
 IMS intends to provide these services worldwide to a large number of groups to achieve economies of scale, and to add value to the structure of individual groups by interconnection and aggregation of data from various IMS Groups.
-There will be zero cash flow between IMS and IMS Groups apart from what is involved in regular membership of IMS by individuals and organizations associated with the group.
+There will be zero cash flow between IMS and IMS Groups apart from what is involved in regular membership of IMS by individuals associated with the group.
 The intention of the program is to facilitate self-organization of existing informal groups, and to provide information services to such groups with a minimum of administrative overhead both for IMS and the group.

 Services provided by IMS to an IMS Group